libxsmm/libxsmm/documentation/tensorflow.md

 | tee output_alexnet.log
 ```

-In case of ab `ImportError: No module named builtins`, it resolves with `sudo pip install future --upgrade`.
+In case of an `ImportError: No module named builtins`, it resolves with `sudo pip install future --upgrade`.

 ## Non-default Compiler
 LIBXSMM does not impose to build for a specific code path, and always exploits the most suitable instruction set extension for JIT-enabled code paths.
 However, LIBXSMM may also use non-JIT code paths which are CPUID-dispatched when the static code path has lower capabilities.
 This only works when using GCC&#160;4.9 (or later) or the Intel Compiler.
 If TensorFlow does not match the highest possible CPU target (march=native), a performance penalty is possible.